 Each of us is obligated before God to forgive those who have hurt us, even when we don’t want to in our flesh, and even when we don’t feel like it.
 This prevents the root of bitterness from springing up and defiling many other people.

 It is also important for her to keep her focus on getting the log out of her own eye.
 It is so easy for us to look at the sins the other person brings to the argument (what the Bible refers to as the specks) and forget to see what fuel she is adding to the situation.
 She must ask herself “Is there anything right about what he is saying to me?”
-Determine if her attitude is out of line, or is she sarcastic or demeaning in her tone and language?
+She must determine if her attitude is out of line, or if she is sarcastic or demeaning in her tone and language?
 Is she determining to think the best of her husband even during this argument?
 If not, she must confess where she has wronged him and ask his forgiveness.
-This is hard- especially if her husband does not reciprocate in confession and seeking her forgiveness.
-Hard but not impossible.
+This is hard — especially if her husband does not reciprocate in confessing and seeking her forgiveness.
+It is hard but not impossible.

 These are all things God asks of us in marriage, and none of them are mere suggestions.
 We are commanded to live at peace with one another, submit to one another out of reverence for Christ, serve one another, think the best of one another, and love one another sacrificially.
 Sacrificial love is what Christ demonstrated toward us and our response to Him should and must be to do the same by the power of the Holy Spirit.